 For our Consent Order online service we charge a fixed fee of £600 including VAT where we will prepare a Consent Order and supporting documents.
 Included in this fee is a 1-hour video or telephone conference to discuss details of the financial agreement reached between you.
 The meeting is entirely guided by your needs and is designed to answer any questions you may have.
 Following the conference, we will draft a Consent Order for your approval.
 If you require any further information click the button above to request a free callback.

-Consent Orders are technical documents that are different in each case depending on the agreement reached and your personal situation.
+Consent Orders are technically legal documents that are different in each case depending on the agreement reached and your personal situation.
 Accordingly, it is always better to get a divorce specialist to draft it.
-A Consent Order must be drafted in a specific form with all the necessary legal provisions to protect you and to prevent any future claims being made.
+A Consent Order must be drafted in a specific format with all the necessary legal provisions to protect you and to prevent any future claims being made.
 Without expert knowledge it is very easy to draft an Order that may not provide all the legal protection you seek or have agreed.
-If an agreement is not legally binding, a Court cannot enforce it if there are any issues later.

-You need a lawyer because once the Financial Consent Order is approved by the court it becomes legally binding and can rarely be changed.
-It is also a very legally technical document that must comply with legal requirements.
-A lawyer can ensure that the Consent Order complies with the law, and accurately reflects the financial agreement reached.
+Once a Consent Order is approved by the court it becomes legally binding and can rarely be changed.
+An experienced family law specialist will ensure that the Consent Order complies with the law, and accurately reflects the financial agreement reached.

 What is an alternative to a Consent Order?